| Window | Window Function(HANN, Hamming) | |

 4. Interpretation

-In the spectrogram, high-intensity regions indicate dominant frequency components at specific times.
+In the spectrogram, high-intensity regions represent dominant frequency components at specific times.

 5. Radar Application

-Compared to FFT, STFT is more effective in detecting micro-Doppler effects and transient events by capturing how frequency components change over time.
+In contrast, STFT is more effective at detecting micro-Doppler effects and transient events by capturing how frequency components change over time.